jsonnext/codemirror-json-schema/README.md

 `monaco-json` and `monaco-yaml` both provide json schema features for json, cson and yaml, and we want the nascent codemirror 6 to have them as well!

 Also, json5 is slowly growing in usage, and it needs full language support for the browser!

-## Our Goals

-- working GeoJSON spec linter & completion
-- working variables json mode for `cm6-graphql`, ala `monaco-graphql`
-- json5 support for `graphiql` as a plugin!
-- perhaps use @lezer to make a json5 language service for monaco-editor + json5?
-- json5 + json4 json schema features for all!